hashkat/hashkat/docs/keywords.md

 these thresholds.

 ####INFILE.yaml
+The input file which users can modify to design the network simulation of their liking.

 ####INFILE.yaml-generated
+Generated when typing in the command `hashkat_pre.py` and used to run the network simulation.

 ####initial_agents
 **(type: integer)** This parameter is the number of initial agents in the simulation.
 The agent type and characterizations are determined before any time will pass in the simulation.